-When an applicant/recipient applies for SCCA for his or her own child and has unofficial or undocumented responsibility of another child, who is not in the legal custody of DSS, both children can be placed on one (1) application for both cases.
+When a recipient applies for SCCA for his or her own child and has unofficial or undocumented responsibility of another child, who is not in the legal custody of DSS, both children can be placed on one application for both cases.
 NC FAST will create one or more cases based on who should be included in the income unit.
-If there is more than one income unit, then there will be multiple cases created from one (1) application.
-Documentation in the applicant/recipient's case file must provide adequate information regarding eligibility and the plan of care the applicant/recipient's case file must provide adequate information regarding eligibility and the plan of care.
+If there is more than one income unit, then there will be multiple cases created from one application.
+Documentation of the recipient's case file must provide adequate information regarding eligibility and the plan of care.